aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/index.md

 Spot Instances are a good fit for stateless, fault-tolerant, flexible applications.
 These include batch and machine learning training workloads, big data ETLs such as Apache Spark, queue processing applications, and stateless API endpoints.
 Because Spot is spare Amazon EC2 capacity, which can change over time, we recommend that you use Spot capacity for interruption-tolerant workloads.
 More specifically, Spot capacity is suitable for workloads that can tolerate periods where the required capacity isn't available.

-In this lab exercise, we'll look at how we can provision Spot capacity for our EKS cluster and deploy workloads that leverage it.

 # EKS managed node groups with Spot capacity

 In this module, we will first deploy a managed node group that creates Spot instances, followed by modifying the existing `catalog` component of our application to run on the newly created Spot instances.